locutusjs/locutus/website/_posts/2013-05-03-a-word-on-the-focus-of-php-dot-js.md

     http://closure-compiler.appspot.com/compile
 ```

-but some people think Locutus.js should bundle all of it's functions into one big file:
+but some people think Locutus should bundle all of it's functions into one big file:

 > Not providing an all-in-one, downloadable, minified, ready-to-use
-> .js file is going to kill Locutus.js.
+> .js file is going to kill Locutus.
 > You've abandoned windows users, and really any non-CLI junkie.
 > While I am capable of compiling this myself, what a headache.
 > You've introduced a barrier-to-entry that didn't exist before,